Langcaster Guitars: Innovations

 The notable feature of the Langcaster guitar is the application of the low impedance Ultimate Lo Pickups which are an impedance of 100 Ohm.
-The Ultimate Lo Pickups are made by two stacked coils and winding techniques, mounted onto a PCB board in a single coil humbucker or Strat pickup cover housing.
+The Ultimate Lo Pickups are made by two stacked coils and winding techniques, mounted onto a PCB in a single coil humbucker or Strat pickup cover housing.
 The pickups have eight magnetic poles to avoid dead spots when bending the thin strings and have an overdrive option with a gain control pot and do not hum.

 Lang founded a pickup with all the advantages of a low impedance pickup, being higher fidelity and low noise.
 However, the output of The Ultimate Lo pickups was that high that a separate buffer amp was needed.
 Lang used this occasion to develop a small PC board with a buffer amp and an integrated tube sounding overdrive sound, which he called the Ultradrive.

 All Langcaster guitars are equipped with these pickups and corresponding battery powered circuitry, incorporating clean overdrive switch and an overdrive intensity control pot.